beaubreedlove/FantasyFootball/rules.md

         1. If a conflict exists between this section and another section below, this section will be invalid.
     1. Summary
         1. There are 14 teams.
-        1. Each team has 14 players.
+        1. Each team has 14 players + 1 IR.
         1. A team can play 1 QB, 2 WR, 2 RB, 1 TE, 1 FLEX, 1 K, and 1 DST each week.
         1. The regular season is 13 weeks, with each team playing each other team exactly once.
         1. The playoffs will have 7 teams, one with a bye, and take place on weeks 14 through 16.